 2. Democratization and self-services

-Another common challenge with contract management is the dependency on in-house counsels, legal teams, and senior employees to get the verbiage right’!
+Another common challenge with contract management is the dependency on in-house counsels, legal teams, and senior employees to get the verbiage right!
 It reduces efficiency.
 To avoid the loss of time, business users use whatever they can lay their hands on.
-More often than not, they work with non-standard or outdated templates and edit it as per their convenience.
+More often than not, they work with non-standard or outdated templates and edit them as per their convenience.

 When the incompliant verbiage falls on the desks of reviewers, they bite their tongues and edit fine copy through insane working shifts.

 We turned this problem around and put accountability in the hands of contract requesters themselves.
 It is the reason why SimpliContract has a contract creation wizard for guided step-wise authoring and self-service portals for business users in sales, procurement, and even legal.
 Here, there are clause-level and contract-level libraries for various business units, contract types, purchase categories, and contract scenarios, which make life easy for contract requesters(and reviewers!).
 And the AI-driven Natural Language Processing reviews the in-progress draft while ensuring adherence to the best practices standardized across the organization.
 Thus, every business user, even though not a pro at creating contracts, can navigate easily through the drafting phases as the system guides them to create fully compliant agreements.
 And the contract reviewer can say goodbye to stretched working hours.

 Negotiation is an integral part of contracting.
 Very rarely does a contract get signed without either party objecting to specific terms and conditions therein.
 Multiple rounds of communication take place over emails and phone calls.
 And several versions are created before the final one gets signed.
 Keeping track of the entire negotiation journey (with ready facts and references) becomes difficult and time-consuming, as subject lines get changed, people get missed from email chains, and sensitive data gets lost in the correspondence.